duskmoon314/typst-fontawesome/README.md

 You can double click the `otf` files to install them.

+#### Windows

+You can right-click the `otf` files and select `Install`.

 ### Import the library

 #### Using the typst packages

 You can install the library using the typst packages:

-`#import "@preview/fontawesome:0.1.0": *`
+`#import "@preview/fontawesome:0.2.0": *`

 #### Manually install

-Put the `lib.typ` file in your project directory, and import it:
+Copy all files start with `lib` to your project and import the library:

 `#import "lib.typ": *`

+There are three files:

+- `lib.typ`: The main entrypoint of the library.
+- `lib-impl.typ`: The implementation of `fa-icon`.
+- `lib-gen.typ`: The generated icons.

-Here I recommend renaming the `lib.typ` file to `fontawesome.typ` to avoid name conflicts.
+I recommend renaming these files to avoid conflicts with other libraries.

 ### Use the icons